Chapter 18.60

 4. All streams and buffers.

-B. Any required critical area tract shall be held in an undivided interest by each owner of a building lot within the development with this ownership interest passing with the ownership of the lot or shall be held by an incorporated homeowner’s association or other legal entity which assures the ownership, maintenance and protection of the tract.
+B. Any required critical area tract shall be held in an undivided interest by each owner of a building lot within the development with this ownership interest passing with the ownership of the lot or shall be held by an incorporated homeowners’ association or other legal entity which assures the ownership, maintenance and protection of the tract.

 18.60.200 Alteration.

-Any human activity which results or is likely to result in an impact upon the existing condition of a critical area is an alteration which is subject to specific limitations as specified for each critical area.
-Alterations include, but are not limited to, grading, filling, dredging, draining, channelizing, applying herbicides or pesticides or any hazardous substance, discharging pollutants except stormwater, grazing domestic animals, paving, constructing, applying gravel, modifying for surface water management purposes, cutting, pruning, topping, trimming, relocating or removing vegetation or any other human activity which results or is likely to result in an impact to existent vegetation, hydrology, wildlife or wildlife habitat.
+Any human activity which results or is likely to result in an impact upon the existing condition, function or value, of a critical area is an alteration which is subject to specific limitations as specified for each critical area.
+Alterations include, but are not limited to, grading, filling, dredging, draining, channelizing, applying herbicides or pesticides or any hazardous substance, discharging pollutants except stormwater, grazing domestic animals, paving, constructing, applying gravel, modifying for surface water management purposes, cutting, pruning, topping, trimming, relocating or removing vegetation or any other human activity which results or is likely to result in an impact to ecological functions or values such as existing vegetation, hydrology, fish or wildlife habitat.
+Alterations do not include walking, fishing or any other passive recreation or other similar activities.
+(Ord.
+O-24-831 § 1 (Exh.
+C); Ord.
+O-06-333 § 1).

 18.60.210 Building setbacks.